Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Down-blend-wrapped seat and back cushions feel cozy for TV nights Low arms aren’t great for head/neck support
+Down-blend seat and back cushions feel cozy for TV nights Low arms are not ideal for head support

-No-sag steel sinuous springs help prevent a “hammock” seat Down-blend wrap looks best with regular fluffing
+No-sag steel springs help keep the seat supported Down-blend wrap looks best with regular fluffing

-Contract Grade build and UL GREENGUARD Gold certification Cleaning is realistic spot care, not slipcover-easy
+Contract Grade build and UL GREENGUARD Gold certification Cleaning is spot-care practical, not slipcover-easy

-Multiple widths (60"–108") make planning easier Made-to-Order return restrictions can be a deal-breaker
+Multiple widths make room planning easier Made-to-Order return limits can be restrictive

 Details

-• Construction: engineered wood frame w/ mortise-and-tenon; no-sag steel sinuous springs; down-blend-wrapped loose cushions; removable solid rubberwood legs (Espresso); adjustable levelers.
+• Construction: engineered wood frame with mortise-and-tenon joinery, no-sag steel sinuous springs, down-blend-wrapped loose cushions, removable solid rubberwood legs in Espresso, and adjustable levelers.

 • Certifications: Contract Grade; UL GREENGUARD Gold.